 Or “coach” people: “I’ll show you the way to improve” (not my definition of coaching, btw).

 I’ve rarely seen a manager say: “Let’s sort this out together”.

 But if you accept the answers to these Six FAQs, then this latter option seems like the only viable, long term basis upon which to proceed.

 And if that is so, then the key questions become:

-- “Can we agree that something needs to be done?”
+- “Can we all agree that we need something to be done?”

 - “If we can so agree, who’s going to be involved, and in what ways and degree will they be involved?”

 - “For those who are closely involved, how shall we make a start?”

 Or, maybe, just these two questions:

 - “What is the purpose of this work, from the paying customers’ (end-users’) point of view?”